 For gynecologic surgery, trust Fertility Answers

 If you need, or think you may need, gynecologic surgery, it’s imperative to choose a clinic and surgeon you can trust.
 Fertility Answers has earned a reputation for providing leading-edge, evidence-based surgical solutions.
-May Thomassee, M.D., is a gynecologic surgeon with Fertility Answers who you can count on for excellent and compassionate care.
+You can count on the gynecologic surgeons with Fertility Answers for excellent and compassionate care.

 Since its inception in 2002, Fertility Answers has grown from a single fertility clinic in Lafayette into a reproductive health resource that serves nearly two-thirds of Louisiana in more than 40 parishes.
-Fueling our rapid growth is our commitment to superior fertility care at the hands of experienced experts such as Dr. Thomassee, who is the only fellowship-trained minimally invasive gynecologic surgeon within a 100-mile radius of Acadiana, an area along the Gulf Coast from just west of New Orleans to Texas.
+Fueling our rapid growth is our commitment to superior fertility care at the hands of experienced experts such as Dr. John Storment and Dr. Susan Conway.

-A Fellow of the American College of Obstetricians and Gynecologists and board certified by the American Board of Obstetrics and Gynecology, Dr. Thomassee has advanced training for performing minimally invasive surgery to address infertility, miscarriage, pelvic pain, heavy menstrual bleeding and other gynecologic concerns.
-She specializes in all types of hysteroscopy and both conventional and robotic-assisted laparoscopic surgeries.
+Our surgeons are fellows of the American College of Obstetricians and Gynecologists and board certified by the American Board of Obstetrics and Gynecology.
+Each has advanced training for performing minimally invasive surgery to address infertility, miscarriage, pelvic pain, heavy menstrual bleeding and other gynecologic concerns.
+They specialize in all types of hysteroscopy and both conventional and robotic-assisted laparoscopic surgeries.

 Fertility Answers offers comprehensive women’s health care